Ancient Egypt

 Akhenaten & Nefertiti Resurrected (No Longer Available)

 Joann Fletcher claimed to have discovered the lost mummy of Nefertiti in this documentary.
-She talks about the history of Akenaten and Nefertiti and the changes they made to Egypt.
-She explores the push back that happened due to these changes.
+She talks about the history of Akhenaten and Nefertiti and the changes they made to Egypt.
+She explores the pushback that happened due to these changes.
 This was the documentary that got Joann Fletcher banned from Egypt for a time.
-However it is a fascinating documentary, exploring the history of Akhenaten and Nefertiti. *Recommend this documentary for middle school and high school classroom.*
+However, it is a fascinating documentary, exploring the history of Akhenaten and Nefertiti. *Recommend this documentary for middle school and high school classrooms.*

 Hatshepsut: Secrets of Egypt's Lost Pharaoh: YouTube (1:41:26)